 If you are injured in a trenching accident, you are entitled to workers' compensation regardless of who was at fault.
 Determining fault is an important part of your trenching accident case.
 Your trench accident lawyer will help investigate the trenching accident to determine whose fault the accident and whose negligence caused your accident.
 For example, if the general contractor continued on with the trenching despite adverse weather conditions leading to your trenching accident, the contractor who made that poor decision would be at fault.

 It is important to remember that even if you were partially at fault for the accident, you may still have the right to file a trenching accident lawsuit if another party was also negligent.
 For example, if the company that built the supports for the trench did not do a good job and the trench collapsed as a result, that company or contractor can be held accountable for the accident and your injuries.
 Our trenching accident lawyers will work with experts to build the strongest possible case against the parties responsible for your injuries.
 If, for example, the trenching accident was caused by a defective or malfunctioning product, the manufacturer of that product can be held accountable as well.

 Do not settle your trenching accident lawsuit without first consulting your lawyer.
 Rushing into a settlement could prevent you from getting the best possible settlement.
 Also when you sign a settlement agreement, you will not be able to seek compensation for expenses you may incur at a later date, even if they were related to your trenching accident.

 How a Trench Accident Lawyer Can Help

-The experienced work injury attorneys at Greenberg & Ruby LLP have a long and successful track record of helping injured clients and their families secure fair and full compensation for their injuries and losses.
+The experienced work injury attorneys at Greenberg and Ruby have a long and successful track record of helping injured clients and their families secure fair and full compensation for their injuries and losses.
 We understand the physical, emotional and financial stress our injured clients endure in the aftermath of a trenching accident or any workplace accident.
 Call us today at (323) 782-0535 for a free consultation and comprehensive case evaluation.